GovTechSG/TechBiz-Documentation/account-approval.md

 > **Note:** Only a Deputy director or above can approve the account request.

-## To approve or reject an account creation request
+## Approve or reject an account creation request

 1. Review the attachments in the email notification or in the TechBiz portal.